View All

 • If Angular CLI has been installed correctly, the Command Prompt or PowerShell should display the Angular CLI version numbers.

-Updating Angular CLI to its Latest Version
+How to Update Angular CLI to the Latest Version?

 ng update @angular/core @angular/cli